-WIth years of experience as a former New Jersey prosecutor, Krenar Camili, Esq. of Camili Law, LLC has the expertise needed to help your child and your family pursue the best possible outcome to your daughter’s or son’s juvenile crimes charges.
+With years of experience as a former New Jersey prosecutor, Krenar Camili, Esq. and his law partner Joseph Capo, Esq. of Camili & Capo, PA have the expertise needed to help your child and your family pursue the best possible outcome to your daughter or son’s juvenile crimes charges.
 It can be incredibly stressful for your family when your child is facing the juvenile criminal justice system.
-Let Krenar Camili, Esq. advocate on behalf of your child for a reduced sentence, dismissal, or acquittal.
+Let Krenar Camili, Esq. and Joseph Capo, Esq. advocate on behalf of your child for a reduced sentence, dismissal, or acquittal.

-Contact Camili Law, LLC for a free case evaluation with a dedicated criminal defense lawyer if your son or daughter has been arrested for a juvenile criminal offense to learn more about your child’s legal rights and options for resolving their charges.
+Contact Camili & Capo, PA for a free case evaluation with a dedicated criminal defense lawyer if your son or daughter has been arrested for a juvenile criminal offense to learn more about your child’s legal rights and options for resolving their charges.

 New Jersey’s criminal justice system for juvenile offenders is designed to balance the need for maintaining public safety while preserving the unity of juvenile offenders with their families and providing them with sanctions aimed at rehabilitation and enabling juveniles to become law-abiding and productive members of society.
 As a result, the potential case dispositions and sentencing options available in the juvenile justice system are much more varied than the dispositions and sentences available in the adult criminal justice system.

 Juvenile crimes can result in sentencing outcomes such as:

 If a juvenile charged with a crime is 15 years or older and has been charged with certain criminal offenses, including drug trafficking or distribution, aggravated assault, sexual assault, or homicide, the prosecutor can request the juvenile’s transfer to the adult criminal justice system.
 A court may only grant transfer if the state can show that an evaluation of the statutory factors supports the transfer.